jnordberg/wintersmith/README.md

 Check the source or [api docs][docs] for a full list of methods.

+## Contributing

+To run a development that compiles the coffee script files on the fly use the `./bin/dev/cli` command.
+The chdir `-C <path>` flag is handy for pointing it to a test project to experiment with.

 ## About

 Wintersmith is written by [Johan Nordberg](http://johan-nordberg.com) using [CoffeeScript](http://coffeescript.org/) and licensed under the [MIT-license](http://en.wikipedia.org/wiki/MIT_License).